Shot Down Over the Pacific

 In the weeks that followed, the two Americans literally placed their lives in the hands of the people that inhabited the rural farms in the Japanese controlled Philippine Islands.
 The poor farmers had little, and what they had was often brutally taken from them by enemy patrols.
 Still, they were quick to share their meager supplies with the two downed airmen.
 The wounds in Montgomery's legs were untreated and, in the tropical climate, quickly became infected.
 Montgomery himself struggled against the pain and fought for survival.
 Eventually, someone found some sulfa, and the infection began to disappear.

-Not only did the local civilians share their meager supplies to sustain the Americans, they also shared their danger.
+Not only did the local civilians share their meager supplies to sustain the Americans, but they also shared their danger.
 Theirs was the same brutal enemy that had conducted the infamous Bataan Death March, that had raped at will, and killed for sheer pleasure.
 Any trace of the American's presence, or any hint that the civilian populace had rendered assistance to them, would be met with quick and brutal violence.
 Likewise, the guerrillas they moved with the two men, shared danger on an almost daily basis.
 Occasionally, they encountered enemy patrols.
 Always, they moved with great caution...crawling through rice paddies, hiding in hills, and slipping quietly into occasional huts for sleep.
 One night they bedded down in a small hut along the coast, only to awake to the sound of Japanese voices.
 Not far away, neatly camouflaged with tree branches, an enemy destroyer had tied to the bank.

 On December 11, 1944, Mrs. Sarah Katherine Montgomery received a Western Union telegram at her home in Shelbyville, notifying her that "The Navy Department deeply regrets to inform you that your son...is missing following action while in the service of his country."
 Meanwhile, John Montgomery and Bill Rising had made their way to the Natipuan mountain garrison where the guerrillas were commanded by ROTC cadets from the Philippine Military Academy and some former Philippine Scouts.
 Many of these had lived...and fought...in the jungles for three years.
 All were determined to do all things necessary to rid their homeland of the invading Japanese.

 From the Natipuan camp, the two airmen were moved deeper into the hills to join a Guerrilla force commanded by Colonel Terry Magtongol.
 There, they learned, that stories of the valiant efforts of the Filipino people to rescue and nurture downed airmen and prisoners, were not at all uncommon.
-For the first time in weeks, they saw other American faces, Lieutenant(jg) Donald Dondero, USN, CPO Burt C. Fuller and Sergeant Raymond Humphreys.
+For the first time in weeks, they saw other American faces, Lieutenant(jg) Donald Dondero, USN, CPO Burt C. Fuller, and Sergeant Raymond Humphreys.
 The two latter men had escaped a Japanese prison camp where they had been held since the early days of the invasion of the Philippine Islands.
-A short time later, the Guerrillas began the dangerous trek south through enemy lines to the southern coast of Luzon, moving the five Americans towards what they hoped would be rescue.
+A short time later, the Guerrillas began the dangerous trek south through enemy lines to the southern coast of Luzon, moving the five Americans towards what they hoped would be rescued.

 Back in American Hands